- What are electromagnetic fields?

 - In late April/early May 1986, the direct deposition of radioactive substances on pastures and on a few crops ready for harvesting led to high levels of iodine-131 in cow's milk and leafy vegetables.
 On account of its short half-life of about 8 days, most of the iodine-131 had already decayed after a few weeks.

 In Germany, systematic measurements, particularly of radioactive caesium and strontium in various environmental media were started in the late 50s of the twentieth century.
-The Federal Agency for Food (now Max Rubner Institute, Federal Research Institute of Nutrition and Food) observed a sharp increase in the activity of the radionuclides measured until 1964 in all animal and plant foods which was a result of the precipitation due to above-ground nuclear weapons tests (fallout).
-The relatively rapid decrease until 1970 can be explained by the decline in direct deposition on plants owing to the test ban for above-ground nuclear weapons tests.
+Until 1964 the Federal Agency for Food (now Max Rubner Institute, Federal Research Institute of Nutrition and Food) observed in all animal and plant foods a sharp increase in the activity of the radionuclides measured which was a result of the fallout due to atmospheric nuclear weapons tests.
+The relatively rapid decrease until 1970 can be explained by the decline in direct deposition on plants owing to the test ban for atmospheric nuclear weapons tests.

 After that the activity levels in food diminished continually until 1986 when the Chernobyl fallout significantly increased the contamination again.
 Radioactive caesium (caesium-137 and caesium-134) and iodine (iodine-131) were particularly significant for the radiation exposure of the population as a consequence of the reactor disaster of Chernobyl.
 Today virtually only the long-lived caesium-137 is of importance for Central Europe.
 Due to its half-life of about 30 years, this radionuclide has only decayed by about half from 1986 until now.